mszinte/nCSFexp/README.md

 to fixate and report an orientation of the noise pattern presented on every TR.

 ## TO DO
+- [ ] Correction on designConfig for pause
+- [ ] Take care of random process

 - [ ] update designConfig : take care of staircase
 - [ ] recheack dirSaveFile
 - [ ] create runTrial